Vacheron Constantin FiftySix Review

 While this series has numerous watches with more complications, for now, we’ll focus on an entry-level model such as reference number 4600e/000a-b487 which has a lovely blue dial.
 This model comes on a matching blue alligator leather strap with a push-button deployant (folding) buckle.
 The clasp is designed to look like half of the heraldic Maltese cross, the same cross that Vacheron Constantin uses in their logo on the upper half of the sector dial.

 The back of the case of Vacheron Constantin's 40mm FiftySix self-winding watch reveals a splendidly finished caliber, the 25-jewel, in-house Vacheron Constantin caliber 1326.
-This is a self-winding 4Hz movement which beats at 28,800 vibrations per hour, it has a power reserve of 48hours +/- and features a beautifully finished 22k solid gold rotor.
+This is a self-winding 4Hz movement that beats at 28,800 vibrations per hour, it has a power reserve of 48hours +/- and features a beautifully finished 22k solid gold rotor.

-The band is made of high quality and sturdy alligator leather with blue stitching.
+The band is made of high-quality and sturdy alligator leather with blue stitching.
 For added comfort, it has a softer light brown calfskin leather on the interior of the band where the strap meets your skin.

 Will this ever become an icon of any sort?
 Who knows?
 Vacheron’s marketing team is certainly making claims that it is a vintage-inspired recreation of an iconic watch.
 How much of that is marketing hype?
 That is up to you to decide.
 Nobody in the watch community remembers the icon they are referring to which kind of defeats the purpose of calling it iconic.
 However, this is the kind of watch that is not overpriced in any way.
 In fact, compared to any other Vacheron Constantin watch it’s probably underpriced.